 In spite of the refinements mentioned earlier, there are still several limitations in the data presented here.
 These relate to incomplete records of catches in the recreational fishery, lack of data on catches by foreign fleets, quantities of bait fish and sea urchins utilized in inshore fisheries, and catches in the inshore reef, slope and shelf fishery.
 Juvenile large tunas and small tunas are also caught in the inshore fishery.
 However, the associated proportion of total catch is not known.
-As a result, all catches of these species were attributed solely to the offshore fishery.
-Although there is by-catch in several fisheries, nearly all fish are landed, so discarding is not a problem.
+As a result, all catches of these species were attributed solely to the offshore fisheries, nearly all fish are landed, so discarding is not a problem.